-Your round of golf on one of the most prestigious golf courses in the region will benefit the CEO Breakthrough Fund at CHOP.
+Your round of golf on one of the most prestigious golf courses in the region benefits the CEO Breakthrough Fund at CHOP.
 The CEO Breakthrough Fund supports innovative patient care programs and inspiring research at CHOP, allowing us to quickly respond to the diverse needs of our patients and families.
-Your participation in this event will help the determined teams at CHOP make even more breakthroughs to improve the health of children worldwide.
+Your participation in this event helps determined teams at CHOP make even more breakthroughs to improve the health of children worldwide.

 Three recent projects supported by the CEO Breakthrough Fund include:

 - An expanded Pet Therapy program that adds CHOP’s first facility dog dedicated to helping ease anxiety and reduce stress for patients and families